Azure/aad-pod-identity/docs/tutorial/README.md

 You might find the Resource Group name with

 `az group list | grep $RG`

+Then set the environment variable

+`export MC_RG = "resource-group-name"`

 Edit the script with the correct Resource Group name then run it as below